DataONEorg/d1_python/d1_test_utilities_python/d1_instance_generator/doc/source/generated-general.rst

 General
 =======

-Modules that facilitate interacting with distributed systems such as the DataONE infrastructure.
+Modules that generate instances of DataONE types for testing.

 .. autosummary::
   :toctree: generated/